AsyncXeNo/social-media-booster/README.md

 # Description

-This repository contains the codebase for the social media booster
+This repository contains the codebase for the social media booster.

 # To Do